perspectivesonatheme/patterns/Core/Traction.md

 - biological evolution: balance between more mutations (more chance for innovation and more risk) and fewer mutations (less innovation, less risk)
 - balance "aggressiveness" of humans' pattern recognition ability between weak recognition and [overfitting](Overfitting.md) (recognizing patterns that don't exist)
 - balance creativity and other positive mental qualities with schizophrenia and other psychopathologies
-- similarly, balance between weak and overly aggressive immune system (fight off pathogens but limit allergies)
+- balance between weak and overly aggressive immune system (fight off pathogens but limit allergies)
 	- [false positives and false negatives](Testing.md#false-positives-and-false-negatives)
 - balance between questioning authority and believing extreme conspiracy theories
 - balance cynicality and gullibility